-How to pay international contractors in New Zealand [2024]
+How to pay independent contractors in New Zealand (NZ): [2025] Guide

-About one in 20 New Zealanders are contractors, which is just over 5% of all employed people, according to Stats NZ.
+About one in 20 New Zealanders are contractors, according to Stats NZ.
 With the rise of the gig economy, many global companies are choosing to hire skilled independent contractors in New Zealand.
 But before they start working, you need to determine how to pay contractors according to the country’s employment laws.
 What are the must-knows when it comes to having New Zealand contractors on your team?

 Paying contractors in New Zealand might feel familiar if you already pay contractors in Australia, as the countries share similar labor and tax regulations.
 Still, you need to know the crucial differences between the two countries.